cochsen/foo.js/README.md

 ### Extra Javascript functions
 ---

-A module of some extra functions that are built into languages
+A module of some extra functions that are built into other languages

 Run tests with node.js
 - install node.js